jscubida/kibana-discover-csv-export/README.md

 Navigate to the plugin and modify `config.js`.

 Go to Kibana -> Discover.
-At the top, you should see an Export CSV button.
+At the top, you should see an Export button.

 ## Implementation Notes